 The open source project KVM powers many cloud service providers.
 KVM comes in commercial form from the standard enterprise Linux distributors including Red Hat and Canonical.

-Citrix offers an hypervisor named XenServer based on the open source project Xen.
-It's believed Xen powers AWS EC2.
+Citrix offers a hypervisor named XenServer based on the open source project Xen.
+It’s believed Xen powers AWS EC2.

 Most recently, hyperconverged infrastructure company Nutanix introduced a KVM variant named AHV.

 - Why all hyperconverged infrastructure isn’t created equal (TechRepublic)